mozilla/ensemble-transposer/README.md

 ## Deployment

+### AWS

-This project is meant to be run as a cloud task, like a Lambda function or Google Cloud Function.
+This project was originally meant to be run as a cloud task, like a Lambda function or Google Cloud Function.
 The main function is specified as the value of `main` in *package.json*.
 Most services read this value and do the right thing.
 If not, you may need to manually point your service to that function.